 All faculty are expected to maintain a regular schedule of office hours for consultation with students.
-The number of hours and the particular schedule are determined by the faculty member, but with the condition that they are sufficient and convenient enough to assure accessibility to students.
+The number of hours and the particular schedule are determined by the faculty member, but with the condition that they are sufficient and mutually convenient and offered in an appropriate modality to assure accessibility to all students registered for the class, whether in-person or online.

 VII.A.8.
-Syllabus Statements on Credit Hours, Course Objectives and Learning Outcomes
+Syllabus Statements on Credit Hours, Course Objectives, Learning Outcomes and Public Health Emergencies